-- The Suite Life of Zack and Cody: The Tipton's head chef Paolo is this; in one episode, Cody tries to help him go on a diet during their hotels Health and Fitness Week.
+- The Suite Life of Zack and Cody: The Tipton's head chef Paolo is this; in one episode, after Paolo claims that he learned of having nearly fatally high cholesterol from his blood test, Cody tries to help him go on a diet during their hotel's Health and Fitness Week.

 - In Changeling: The Lost, Carlos Garcál is an accomplished South Beach chef and tidily rotund — or rather, the Fetch left in his place when the True Fae kidnapped him is.
 The real Carlos is now a Changeling known as the Glutton, a bloated, atavistic cannibal who is unrecognizable as a human... but is still a very good chef.